Key Things to Know About Commercial Roof Flashings

 Eaves Roof Flashing

-Eaves flashing is a type of metal flashing that creates a water seal and protects the framing of a roof from moisture.
+Eaves flashing is a type of metal flashing that creates a waterproof seal and protects the framing of a roof from moisture.

 Saddle Roof Flashing

-Saddle flashing is installed for beams piercing external walls, railing attachment and cantilevered joists.
+Saddle flashing is installed for beams piercing external walls, railing attachment, and cantilevered joists.
 Saddle flashing protects against water penetration from snowmelt and ice dams.
-Some saddle flashing designs also protect against wind-driven rain penetration.
-Saddle flashing can also prevent rainwater from pooling in a valley or venting into a roof structure, which can cause leaks.

 Vent Pipe Flashing

-Vent pipe flashing is a ring of metal with an opening to allow the vent pipe to pass through it.
+Vent pipe flashing is a ring of metal flashing with an opening to allow the vent pipe to pass through it.
 The flashing is placed around the vent pipe so that water cannot get between the pipe and the roof.
-It is made of metal, with a small sheet metal bent into a half-circle or “U” shape, then attached to the roof.

 Why do you need flashing for your commercial building’s roof?